-Shusha Castle implies the castle walls embracing the Shusha city of Azerbaijan.
-The Castle defended the city against the foreign invasions, and over a long period of time had been a symbol of impregnability.
-There is no accurate information about the foundation of Shusha Castle.
-The castle has a strategically favourable location.
-Thus Shusha Castle is located in the mountainous area.
-This area is covered by deep brooks flowing into the Dashalti and Halfali rivers’ beds.
-Taking into account the unfavourable geographical position of Bayat and Shahbulag castles, Panahali Khan, the Khan of Karabagh, enacted a decree on reconstruction of Shusha castle in 1753, and the centre of the Karabagh khanate was transferred to Shusha castle.
-After reconstruction the castle was for a long time named Panahabad in the sources.
+Shusha Castle implies the castle walls embracing the city of Shusha in Azerbaijan.
+The castle defended the city from foreign invasions, and over a long period of time was a symbol of impregnability.
+There is no accurate information about how and when it was founded but it is located in a strategically favourable location in a mountainous area with steams flowing into the Dashalti and Halfali rivers.
+Given the unsuitable locations of other castles in the region, Panahali Khan, the Khan of Karabagh, enacted a decree to reconstruct the Shusha Castle in 1753, and the centre of the Karabagh khanate was transferred to Shusha castle.
+After reconstruction the castle was for a long time named Panahabad, according to sources.

-Shusha Castle is one of the most beautiful pieces of the Azerbaijani architecture.
-The castle is constructed in Arran style of architecture.
-Mainly the local stone, lime and yolk mixture were used in construction of the castle.
-The castle has three doors.
-Ganja door is distinguished by its architectural features.
-The castle has a circular guard towers.
-At close quarters of the castle there is a bridge of fine architectural qualities connecting the castle with outside world.
-The bridge is known as Gala Bridge (“Gala” means castle).
-In the reign of Panahali Khan, four castle gates were built in order to connect Shusha with the outside world.
-The names of three gates - Ganja, Aghoghlan and Irevan gates have survived to our time.
-It was impossible to find neither name nor the location of the fourth gate.
-That gate is supposed to be removed during reconstruction of the castle walls by Ibrahimkhalil Khan.
+Shusha Castle is one of the most beautiful pieces of Azerbaijani architecture and is constructed in the Arran style.
+The castle has three doors, circular guard towers and a fine bridge known as Gala Bridge ('gala' means castle).
+During the reign of Panahali Khan, four castle gates were built in order to connect Shusha with the outside world.
+The names of three of them – Ganja, Aghoghlan and Irevan – have survived until today, but the name and whereabouts of the fourth gate is still a mystery.
+It is thought to have been removed during reconstruction of the castle walls by Ibrahimkhalil Khan, son of Panahali Khan.